jonwashburn/riemann-rs-geometry/PROOF_STATUS_CURRENT.md

     (y-derivative analogue; needed to control the full gradient energy).
   - **Next analytic chip to attempt**: `RiemannRecognitionGeometry.PoissonExtension.poisson_energy_identity_L2` (global weighted energy identity / Plancherel for the Poisson/conjugate Poisson extension).
+    - **Reality check (2025-12-22)**: the vendored Mathlib here has Fourier inversion and basic Fourier-integral identities, but does **not** appear to ship a usable Parseval/Plancherel theorem for `Real.fourierIntegral` on `L²(ℝ)` (and there is no Poisson-kernel Fourier-transform API).
+So this “next chip” is currently blocked on new foundational Fourier-analysis development (see the new blocker detail added under (G0) in `REMAINING_WORK.md`).
 - **Unconditional Port‑S2 reality check (2025-12-22)**: even if the last project-level axiom above is eliminated, the active Port‑S2 spine theorem is still **conditional** on:
   - `OscillationTarget` (global-BMO smallness for `logAbsXi`), and